-The project includes the dedication of approximately 870 square feet for public right-of-way (ROW) to replace the existing sidewalk on Civic Center Drive with a minimum five-foot wide separated sidewalk and four-foot wide landscape buffer strip, and replace the existing sidewalk on El Camino Real with a minimum 10-foot wide separated sidewalk with a four-foot wide landscape buffer strip.
+The project includes the dedication of approximately 870 square feet for public right-of-way (ROW) to replace the existing sidewalk on Civic Center Drive with a minimum five-foot wide separated sidewalk and four-foot wide landscape strip, and replace the existing sidewalk on El Camino Real with a minimum 10-foot wide separated sidewalk with a four-foot wide landscape strip.
 The project would also include pavement surface treatment by putting in slurry seal on the entire roadway width of Civic Center Drive along the project frontage.
 The project would also relocate the existing street light fixtures and fire hydrants on Civic Center Drive and El Camino Real.

 The project would relocate a segment of the existing 12-inch sanitary sewer line, and possibly the 18inch storm drain line if necessary along the project frontage in El Camino Real further south in El Camino Real, to allow for the proposed sidewalk improvements.
 The project would require lateral connections from the project site to existing utility systems (sewer, water, and storm drain) on Civic Center Drive and El Camino Real.
 The project also includes placing the existing overhead electricity lines underground along the project site frontage on El Camino Real.
-Project work within El Camino Real, a state roadway facility, is required to obtain an encroachment permit from Caltrans.